phoenixperry/Interactive_Development_in_Open_Frameworks/Week1_Installation_Guide.md

 ##2.
 Github
-Github is a version control system that allows developers to save versions of their code and also to share their code with others.
+Github is a collection of many hosted git projects on a website.
+It's got something in common with facebook and also with dropbox.
+You can follow other developers and also make your code public.
+Also, it allows developers to share code, however we are not going to cover this just yet.

 Mac
 <https://mac.github.com/>